AISecurityLuke/Capstone-UCSD/5-Data_Wrangling/README.md

 **Data Processing:**
 - Initial cleaning and normalization were performed using ChatGPT (o3-Pro), primarily through prompt engineering and chat exports, with minimal manual coding required.
-- Datasets were further processed and combined into a single file, `combined.json`, using the provided scripts:
+- Datasets were further processed and combined into a single, deduplicated file, `combined.json`, using the provided scripts:
   - `process_json.py`: Normalizes and cleans user prompt data.
-  - `combine_jsons.py`: Merges datasets and standardizes Unicode and HTML-escaped characters.
+  - `combine_jsons.py`: Merges datasets, standardizes Unicode and HTML-escaped characters, and removes duplicate entries (same `user_message` and `classification`).